 Approximately 92% of all students attending Baylor receive some type of financial aid so be sure to check out all of your options thoroughly.
 Visit Baylor's Student Financial Services webpage for more information on the different forms of financial aid and the funding opportunities available.

-Students have access to the same merit or need-based scholarships, grants, part-time student employment and student loans that others have access to, but can also apply for consideration to specialized funding resources (some listed on this page).
-These can be applied to the general cost of attendance which also include flight training expenses.
+Students have access to the same merit or need-based scholarships, grants, part-time student employment and student loans that others have access to, but can also apply for consideration to specialized funding resources (some listed in the box at right).
+These can be applied to the general cost of attendance, which also includes flight training expenses.

-Baylor Institute for Air Science is a member institution in organizations such as the University Aviation Association (UAA), National Business Aviation Association (NBAA), and Women in Aviation, International (WAI).
-Students in our Aviation Sciences program need only contact the department for membership numbers when applying for scholarships offered by these groups.
+Baylor Institute for Air Science is a member institution in organizations such as the University Aviation Association (UAA) and Women in Aviation, International (WAI).
+Aviation Science Program students can locate our institutional membership numbers directly on our Membership & Program Partners webpage in the Contact Information section if necessary for applying for scholarships offered by these groups.
+You will be required to log in with your BearID.

 The Greater Waco Aviation Alliance often awards a scholarship to college students pursuing a degree in aviation at Baylor University, Texas State Technical College - Waco, or McLennan Community College.
 Please contact them directly for more information.